 ✓ Implementation of Human Resources protocols for COVID-19 reporting, monitoring, contact tracing and counseling through COVID-19 Human Resources Specialist Debbie Skopek.

-Before exiting Phase One and proceeding to Phase Two, we will evaluate the Judiciary Gating Criteria to ensure our readiness to progress to the next phase; to ascertain the need to maintain the current phase; or to determine the need to implement a lower phase based on resurgence of infections in our local areas.
+Before exiting Phase One and proceeding to Phase Two, we evaluated the Gating Criteria to ensure our readiness to progress to Phase Two.

 B. PHASE TWO